qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/0_build-bitcoind.md

 ### A. In a `bitcoind` terminal, download and verify the Bitcoin source code.
 1. Clone the repository.

+**Note:**
-**Note:** at the time of writing the branch of the current release is `0.17`, modify the following steps accordingly if the version has changed.
+- At the time of writing the current release branch is `0.17`, modify the following steps accordingly if the version has changed.

 ```
 user@host:~$ git clone --branch 0.17 https://github.com/bitcoin/bitcoin ~/bitcoin